 d.
 We don’t have to commute and be in person with peeps ONLY.
 We can ALSO connect with people virtually too.

-1. Online connections aren’t the same as real life ones.
-Um B.S.
-Still a PERSON behind that profile picture.
+Believing that online connections aren’t the same as real life ones: At one level, you’re right.
+But, let’s not forget there’s still a PERSON behind that profile picture.
 Our limitation to see that and create an authentic relationship is only limited by the bounds of our own heart and creativity.

 Here’s a distinction I use and teach that helps me use ANYTHING with more wisdom, impact and intention.
 Shift from passive CONSUMER to inspired CREATOR: